Fuck Off (song)

-"Fuck Off", also released as "(If You Don't Wanna Fuck Me, Baby) Fuck Off!!", is the debut single by Wayne County & the Electric Chairs.
+"Fuck Off", also released as "(If You Don't Wanna Fuck Me, Baby) Fuck Off!!", is the debut single by American-British rock band Wayne County & the Electric Chairs.
 It was released through Sweet FA, an imprint of Safari Records.
 The single's B-side was "On the Crest".

-Playing piano on the record was Jools Holland, then a session musician in his late-teens.
+Playing piano on the record was Jools Holland, then a session musician in his late teens.
 Described as "trashy, New York Dolls-influenced punk rock", the song was included in the book X-Rated: The 200 Rudest Records Ever!.

 Overview

 The song begins with a boogie woogie feel, with the piano part played by a then-unknown Jools Holland.
 Toward the end of the song, however, the style changes to a punk rock style with a double-time feel.
 In his 2007 autobiography, Barefaced Lies and Boogie-woogie Boasts, Holland describes that on arriving at the recording session at Marquee Studios in London, he discovered that the group had recorded a backing track for the song but had written no lyrics.
 County asked him to play "really burlesque".
 Holland wrote that the first time he heard the song's lyrics was when playing the record to his mother, his younger brothers, and his aunt and uncle.